Sixmilebridge: Other sports

 There is a pitch and putt and nine-hole golf course at Kilmurry, Sixmilebridge, which is open year-round.

 There are a number of sport societies and clubs in the area which cater to Sixmilebridge and District.
 There is the Kilmurry Community Games, Sixmilebridge Golf Society, Bridge Milers Olympic Harriers Athletic Club {BMOH AC}, Tradaree Coursing Club, Sixmilebridge Gun Club and Kilmurry Gun Club.

 Angling

 As well as the river, there are many lakes in the area such as Mountcashel lake and these waters provide a chance to catch coarse pike, bream and roach.
 Game fish such as trout and salmon can also be caught in the river but certain laws and rules apply.
 The Sixmilebridge Angling Club maintains and protects fish levels and angling throughout the Owen O'Garney River system.

 Transport

-The Limerick–Athenry railway line passes through the village.
+The Limerick–Ennis-Athenry railway line passes through the village.
 Sixmilebridge railway station opened on 17 January 1859 and finally closed on 17 June 1963.
 It was reopened on 29 March 2010 as part of the reopening of the Western Rail Corridor.